dorsa-asgari/Multi-Agent-Medical-Assistant/README.md

 ### 2️⃣ Create Environment File
 - Create a `.env` file in the root directory and add the following API keys:

-> [!NOTE]
-> You may use any llm and embedding model of your choice...
-> 1. If using Azure OpenAI, no modification required.
-> 2. If using direct OpenAI, modify the llm and embedding model definitions in the 'config.py' and provide appropriate env variables.
-> 3. If using local models, appropriate code changes might be required throughout the codebase especially in 'agents'.

 > [!WARNING]
 > Ensure the API keys in the `.env` file are correct and have the necessary permissions.